KiyomizuSuzu/Bluetooth/README.md

 ### To build the source code
 Ensure you have .NET 10 SDK installed from https://dotnet.microsoft.com/en-us/download/dotnet/10.0

-Then, run the following command below:
+Then, run the following command below in the current directory:
 ```bash
 dotnet publish -c Release
 ```